CopperEagle/CopperEagle/README.md

 ## <img width=40 src="assets/custom-icon.png" alt="alternative icon"> About me

 Welcome to my Github Profile!
 I am a computer science student.
-During my free time, I enjoy programming and learning about new technologies 💻.
+During my free time, I enjoy programming and learning about new technologies.

 If you want to know more, please stand by!
-The profile is in active development 😁...
+The profile is in active development...

 ## Languages, Tools and OSes